Worms & worming: protecting your dog

 I've seen white worms in my dog's stools, what should I do?

 White, round, spaghetti-like worms point to roundworms (very common in puppies).
 Book an appointment with the vet for the right wormer, without giving a home remedy or another dog's dose.
-In the meantime, pick up the droppings promptly and wash your hands to limit contamination of the ground.
+In the meantime, pick up the poo promptly and wash your hands to limit contamination of the ground.

 Are natural wormers effective?